dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/03_exercise_three/index.md

    git push
    ```

-   > Tip: If you get prompted for your Gitea credentials, remember that you can find them your dashboard page.
+   > Tip: If you get prompted for your Gitea credentials, remember that you can find them on your dashboard page.

 8. Go to Gitea and inspect the newly uploaded Dynatrace config in `perform/monaco/03_exercise_three/perform`

    ![Downloaded configuration](../../assets/images/03_downloaded_config.png)

-## This concludes Exercise 3, GitOps is yet another step closer!
+### This concludes Exercise 3, GitOps is yet another step closer!